Sport1 Medien: Financial losses and restructuring

-On January 26, 2004, EM.TV who had acquired a 50% in Kirch Group's children's programming library under the Junior brand five years ago in 1999 announced their planning to take full control of their joint venture programming library unit Junior.TV which they co-owned with KirchMedia with the former planning to acquire KirchMedia's remaining 50% of their joint venture programming catalogue unit Junior.TV.
-Seven months later in July of that year, EM.TV announced their completion of their remaining 50% stake of their joint-venture programming catalogue unit Junior.TV from its co-owner KirchMedia whi had entered bankruptcy that year bringing an end to EM.TV's partnership with Kirch with Junior.TV's programming library being placed under EM.TV's entertainment division.
+On January 26, 2004, EM.TV who had acquired a 50% in Kirch Group's children's programming library under EM.TV's joint venture children entertainment brand wirh KirchMedia, Junior, five years ago back in 1999 announced their planning to take full control of their joint venture programming library unit Junior.TV which they co-owned with KirchMedia with the former planning to acquire KirchMedia's remaining 50% of their joint venture programming catalogue unit Junior.TV.
+Seven months later in July of that year, EM.TV announced their completion of their remaining 50% stake of their joint-venture programming catalogue unit Junior.TV from its co-owner KirchMedia which it had entered bankruptcy that year bringing an end to EM.TV's partnership with Kirch with Junior.TV's programming library being placed under EM.TV's entertainment division.

 At the start of November 2004, EM.TV created two subsidiaries, EM.Entertainment and EM.Sport.

 In January 2006 seven years after EM.TV & Merchandising's acquisition of 50% of Australian animation studio Yoram Gross EM.TV along with their successful partnership with Australian producer Yoram Gross through EM.'s division EM.Entertainment, EM.TV & Merchandising under their entertainment division EM.Entertainment announced their full acquisition of the remaining 50% stake of Australian entertainment and animation studio joint venture Yoram Gross EM.TV from its founders Yoram Gross and his wife Sandra Gross giving EM.
 Entertainment full control of the Australian animation and production group.
 In October 2006 following their acquisition of the remaining 50% stake ten months before, Yoram Gross-EM.TV announced a restructuring and re-branding of the company under its current name to Flying Bark Productions with the rebranded company planning to expand their portfolio into the adult-animated and children's genre alongside their distribution division Yoram Gross Distribution which was also renamed to Flying Bark Distribution like their renamed company under EM.Entertainment.